homemadearcade/zero/todo/1_BACKLOG_UIUX.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

+Scroll in/out of game view WITH the cobrowsing user when cobrowse is active ( in creative mode )

 SNACKBARS
   Change height width of the snackbar to fit with??...vh/vw If internet speed failed, give a shared snackbar.
 LOBBY EVENT or just messages for now...